reportportal/example-custom-analyzer/README.md

 In the current default realization it actually sends only one launch in any case.

-ReportPortal accepts the analyzed items back as a response in the next json format:
+Report Portal accepts the analyzed items back as a response in the next json format:

 [Implementation in Java](https://github.com/reportportal/example-custom-analyzer/blob/master/src/main/java/by/pbortnik/analyzer/model/AnalyzedItemRs.java)
 ```yaml